GHOST Hydration RTD Announced on PricePlow: Here’s What We Know

 Ghost Lifestyle Logo

-The biggest and most immediate nugget to arise from our discussion was the imminent release of the new GHOST Hydration RTD, a ready-to-drink version of the popular Ghost Hydration supplement.
-Shortly after the podcast’s release, Dan posted the following image to Twitter:
+Ghost Hydration RTD is a ready-to-drink version of the popular Ghost Hydration supplement.
+Shortly after the above podcast, Dan posted the following image to Twitter:

 Ghost Hydration RTD Leak